timpending/comp-sci-curriculum/Unit-2/04-sorting-intro.md

 ![bubble sort](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/175/bubblesort.gif)

-We know for sure that after 1 pass the rightmost element is sorted correctly, after 2 passes the right 2 elements are sorted correctly, and so on.
+> We know for sure that after 1 pass the rightmost element is sorted correctly, after 2 passes the right 2 elements are sorted correctly, and so on.

-How can we make bubble sort even smarter?

-We can always count to see the number of swaps and if there are none we know it's sorted.

-> Note: for this algorithm (and for later ones), it may be helpful to implement a simple helper function called `swap` which takes in an array and two indices, and swaps the values in the array at those two indices.

 #### Complexity